bahmanh/Auto-Flight-Check-In/README.md

 ```

 ####How to set up
-The best way to set this up is using a cronjob set to 24 hours before your flight.
+The best way to set this up is using a cronjob.
 [Tutorial](https://www.digitalocean.com/community/tutorials/how-to-use-cron-to-automate-tasks-on-a-vps)

 Easier way is to use a visual crontab [utility](http://www.corntab.com/pages/crontab-gui).

+The cronjob must be set up to exactly 24 hours before your flight.

 Use the following command
 ```